abdulfaheemaf/NLP_Projects/README.md

   - TF-IDF represents the importance of words in a document relative to a collection of documents.
 It's often used for information retrieval and document ranking.

   **Classification Model:**
+      Utilizing TF-IDF, my project facilitates the generation of concise summaries based on user-provided text.
+This feature leverages TF-IDF scores to distill essential information, offering users succinct summaries that encapsulate the main points of their input.

 ## Word Embeddings: